Olympus E-10

 The Olympus E-10 is a superzoom bridge camera with a 4.0-megapixel CCD image sensor that was introduced in 2000.
-Unlike digital SLRs the camera is not a system camera – its lens is fixed to the body.
+The camera is not a system camera: its lens is fixed to the body.
 It has a TTL optical viewfinder, and a 4× optical zoom lens with lens aperture f/2–2.4.
 Instead of a moving (reflex) mirror a beam splitting fixed (non-reflex) prism is used to split the image between the optical viewfinder and CCD.
 Thus it was possible to have a live view on the LCD and in parallel see the image in the TTL viewfinder.

 The E-10 has a strong metallic case that weighs in at approximately 37 oz.
 It was succeeded by the 5-megapixel Olympus E-20, announced in 2001.